Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 vs = 39mph

-Does the tip hardness affect how much english can be applied, or the amount of squirt that results?
+What differences does tip hardness make, and does it affect how much spin can be applied, or the amount of squirt that results?

 Another factor involved with a softer tip is that it might better absorb glue and adhere to the ferrule more strongly and making it less likely to come off with lots of use and/or abuse.